roscale/zenith/README.md

 ### Other distributions

-- Download a bundle from the [latest](https://github.com/roscale/zenith/releases/latest) release, preferably the release version
+- Download the bundle from the [latest](https://github.com/roscale/zenith/releases/latest) release version
 - Install necessary dependencies by yourself.
 If you are on Arch Linux, run `install_dependencies_arch_linux.sh`
 - Read the [Running](#running) section.